 - you also experience a neurological disturbance such as loss of balance, weakness, or loss of speech or double vision

 - you are also vomiting or are extremely nauseous

 - fever and stiff neck

-- sudden onset of the headache with severe pain that is not localized to one spot
+- sudden onset of the pain that is severe and is not localized to one spot

-Natural health care is excellent for treating and preventing headaches of all kinds.
-Physiotherapy can help your headaches and set up a plan that helps you reduce the frequency and severity of your headaches.
-Chiropractic care and massage therapy are very good at helping reduce stress and muscle tension that can lead to headaches.
-And acupuncture and TCM is great for treating the pain of existing headaches as well as decreasing or even eliminating the number of headaches from which you might suffer.
+Natural medicine is excellent for treating and preventing headaches of all kinds.
+Physiotherapy can help you find balance with your musculature and to set up a plan that helps you reduce the frequency and severity of your pain.
+Chiropractic care and massage therapy are very good at helping reduce stress and muscle tension that can lead to pain.
+And acupuncture and TCM is great for treating the pain, as well as decreasing or even eliminating the number of headaches from which you might suffer.